Message from the Division Chief, Dr Dan Simon

 In July 2006, I joined University Hospitals as Chief of the Division of Cardiovascular Medicine with the goal to expand University Hospitals’ entire cardiovascular service line and to establish a Heart & Vascular Institute that would rise to the rank of a national center of excellence—not only in patient care, but also in regard to cardiovascular research and physician education.

-Today, as the Director of University Hospitals Harrington Heart & Vascular Institute, I am proud of the milestones we have already achieved during the past 24 months.
-These include cutting edge facilities, physician and physician-scientist recruits, and new cardiovascular sub-specialty fellowships.
+Today, as the Director of University Hospitals Harrington Heart & Vascular Institute, I am proud of the milestones we have already achieved These include cutting edge facilities, physician and physician-scientist recruits, and new cardiovascular sub-specialty fellowships.

-We believe that research—from clinical research to population research to basic science—is fundamental to all top-flight cardiovascular medicine divisions, and we encourage all faculty members and fellows to be engaged in some aspect of research and discovery to advance patient care.
+We believe that research—from clinical research to population research and basic science—is fundamental to all top-flight cardiovascular medicine divisions, and we encourage all faculty members and fellows to be engaged in some aspect of research and discovery to advance patient care.
 Under the leadership of Dr. Jain, the Cardiovascular Research Institute (CVRI) has soared.
 The CVRI occupies over 13,000 square feet of laboratory space in the Wolstein Research Building and is home to over 59 faculty members, post-doctoral fellows, students, and technicians.
 The strengths of the CVRI include vascular biology, gene regulation, hypertrophy, arrhythmia and electrical remodeling, and new programs in cardiovascular development and stem cell biology.
 Within the Heart & Vascular Institute’s Center for Research & Innovation, we have cutting edge translation and clinical research activities with particular strengths in stem cell and regenerative medicine, cardiovascular imaging, and electrophysiology and interventional cardiology drug and device trials.
-We have garnered over 15 R01 grants from the National Institutes of Health and 9 career development awards (K-level awards from NIH and SDG from the American Heart Association) along with numerous industrial and foundation awards.
+We have garnered over 15 R01 grants from the National Institutes of Health and 11 career development awards (K-level awards from NIH and SDG from the American Heart Association) along with numerous industrial and foundation awards.
 Total committed grant support (direct and indirect costs) from the NIH now exceeds $21 million.
 We are particularly proud of our junior faculty clinician scientists and scientists.
-The clinician-scientists include Drs.
-Anne Hamik (Harvard Medical School), G. Brandon Atkins (Harvard Medical School), Saptarsi Haldar (Harvard Medical School), and Aaron Proweller (University of Pennsylvania).
-The scientists include Diana Ramirez-Bergeron (University of Pennsylvania), Can Shi (Harvard Medical School), Yunmei Wang (Harvard Medical School), and Zhiyong Lin (Harvard Medical School),

-Our strong educational programs are under the leadership of Dr. Brian Hoit, who serves a director of the fellowship training program.
-We have 15 general cardiology fellows, 4 electrophysiology fellows, 2 interventional cardiology fellows, 1 heart failure fellow, and 1 imaging fellow rotating at University Hospitals Case Medical Center and the Cleveland-Stokes VA Medical Center.
+Our strong educational programs are under the leadership of Brian Hoit, MD, who serves a director of the fellowship training program.
 Our cardiovascular fellowship has successfully matched house officers from elite medical institutions, including University of California-San Francisco, University of Texas-Southwestern, University of Michigan, Northwestern University, Cleveland Clinic Foundation, and, of course, University Hospitals Case Medical Center.
 Many of our trainees have gone onto successful academic and clinical practice careers.